alexknvl/fuzzball/README.md

 ## Testing on dotty

-Add new test to `CompilationTests`:
+Add a new test to `CompilationTests` containing:
 ```scala
 compileFilesInDir("path/to/the/output/files", defaultOptions)
 ```